-My Air Fryer Salmon Teriyaki is the perfect quick and nutritious weeknight meal!
-Salmon is cooked to perfection in the air fryer and topped with a delicious sweet and savory homemade teriyaki sauce.
+My Air Fryer Teriyaki Salmon is the perfect quick and nutritious meal for busy weeknights!
+Salmon is cooked to perfection in the air fryer and topped with a delicious homemade teriyaki sauce.
 Simple, flavorful, and healthy- and it can be made in under 20 minutes!

 An analysis of 20 studies involving hundreds of thousands of participants found that eating approximately one to two 3-ounce servings of fatty fish a week reduces the risk of dying from heart disease by 36 percent.